Lisa Posthumus Lyons

-Lisa Posthumus Lyons (born June 12, 1980) is an American politician from Alto, Michigan, and served three terms as a Republican member of the Michigan House of Representatives from District 86 (portions of Ionia and Kent Counties) from 2011 to 2016.
-She is currently the elected Kent County Clerk / Register of Deeds.
+Lisa Posthumus Lyons (born June 12, 1980) is an American politician who served three terms as a Republican member of the Michigan House of Representatives for the 86th district (portions of Ionia and Kent Counties) from 2011 to 2016.
+She is currently the elected Kent County clerk and register of deeds.

 Lyons was named by the Grand Rapids Business Journal as one of The 50 Most Influential Women in West Michigan in 2018.

+Early life and education

-She is the daughter of Dick Posthumus, who served as Lieutenant Governor of Michigan from 1999 to 2003 and was the Republican nominee for governor in 2002.
+Lyons was born and raised in Alto, Michigan.
+She is the daughter of Dick Posthumus, who served as lieutenant governor of Michigan from 1999 to 2003 and was the Republican nominee for governor in 2002.

-Background

-Lyons describes herself as the fourth generation to own their family's farm in Alto.
-She graduated from Lowell High School and from Michigan State University with a bachelor's degree in Agricultural and Natural Resources Communications.
-Prior to elected office, Lyons was Director of Public Policy & Community Outreach for the Grand Rapids Association of Realtors.
+Lyons graduated from Lowell High School and earned a Bachelor of Science degree in agricultural and natural resources communications from Michigan State University.

 Career

+Prior to elected office, Lyons was the director of public policy and community outreach for the Grand Rapids Association of Realtors.

 Michigan House of Representatives

-In the 2010 general election, Lyons beat Frank Hammond with 25,943 votes, to 10,996 for Hammond and 909 for Libertarian Robin VanLoon.
+In the 2010 general election, Lyons defeated Frank Hammond with 25,943 votes, to 10,996 for Hammond and 909 for Libertarian Robin VanLoon.
 She was subsequently re-elected in 2012 and 2014.
-During her tenure, she chaired the House standing committees on education and on ethics and elections, and authored 32 Public Acts that were signed into law.
+During her tenure, she chaired the House standing committees on education and on ethics and elections, and authored 32 public acts that were signed into law.

-In 2012, after supporting a right-to-work law, Lisa Posthumus Lyons proposed an amendment exempting corrections officers.
-In response to accusations of conflict of interest regarding her husband's employment as a corrections officer at that time, she said that Democrats had suggested the same sort of legislation in the past, and that her constituency includes hundreds of corrections officers.
+In 2012, after supporting a right-to-work law, Lyons proposed an amendment exempting corrections officers.
+In response to accusations of a conflict of interest regarding her husband's employment as a corrections officer at that time, she said that Democrats had suggested the same sort of legislation in the past, and that her constituency includes hundreds of corrections officers.

 In June 2013, during a school dissolution bill debate, she said "Pigs get fat, hogs get slaughtered" in response to the request that surrounding districts interview the teachers from the dissolving school.
-Many considered her remarks disproportionate to the request, and a former teacher of hers sent a letter condemning her use of the phrase.
-She later clarified that the remarks were meant for lobbyists such as the teachers' union and not the teachers themselves.
+The remarks were criticized in the media and a former teacher of hers sent a letter condemning her use of the phrase.
+Lyons later clarified that the remarks were meant for lobbyists such as the teachers' union and not the teachers themselves.

 Lyons was term-limited in 2016 after serving three terms.